CitizensFoundation/policy-synth/README.md

 ## The mission & passion behind Policy Synth
 ### Bringing together the best of collective and artificial intelligence

 Policy Synth aims to help governments and citizens make better decisions together by seamlessly integrating collective and artificial intelligence.
 Utilizing our top-rated community engagement solutions, over 50 x LLM agent types, and genetic algorithms.
-The drive and passion behind Policy Synth represents a distinctive effort to intertwine human insights with artificial intelligence in addressing complex policy dilemmas.
+The mission and passion behind Policy Synth represents a distinctive effort to intertwine human insights with artificial intelligence in addressing complex policy dilemmas.
 We are currently developing a state-of-the-art platform where policymakers, citizens, and AI can partake in collective discourse.

 ## Real life impact
 Policy Synth is already having real life impact: [https://www.fastcompany.com/91001497/ai-faith-in-democracy](https://www.fastcompany.com/91001497/ai-faith-in-democracy)